glinesbdev/moongarden/README.md

-  --out       : Relative path of the output files - Default ./out --verbose   : Shows the build output - Defalt false --watch     : Watches for files changes and copies from [path] to [out] - Default false -h, --help  : Show this help text
+  --out       : Relative path of the output files - Default ./out --verbose   : Shows the build output - Defalt false --watch     : Watches for files changes and copies from [path] to [out] - Default false --version   : Shows the current build version of Moon Garden -h, --help  : Show this help text
 ```